Automattic/jetpack/docs/deprecating-features.md

 The existing notice display logic is based on cookies.
 If a notice is dismissed, a cookie is added.
 If that cookie exists when checked for, then the relevant notice won't show.

 Other relevant files with deprecation notice logic include the [`JetpackNotices`](/projects/plugins/jetpack/_inc/client/components/jetpack-notices/index.jsx) class and the associated [`DeprecationNotice`](/projects/plugins/jetpack/_inc/client/components/jetpack-notices/deprecation-notice.jsx) itself.
-It also includes a JavaScript file where style notices and where the cookie is set when a notice dismissed.
+It also includes a JavaScript file where style notices and where the cookie is set when a notice dismissed [here](/projects/plugins/jetpack/_inc/deprecate.js).